 Engine trouble is the last thing anyone wants to deal with, but it happens.
 One troublesome issue that can cause a headache is a bent engine valve.
-What are bent engine valve symptoms and how serious is the defect?
+What are the symptoms of a bent engine valve, and how serious is the defect?

-Considering the engine valves are an essential part of the motor, it’s important to get these problems worked out quickly.
+Considering the engine valves are an essential part of the motor, it’s important to get this problem worked out quickly.

-We look at the function of the engine valves and touch on the symptoms when one is bent.
-Our guide also shows you how to test for bent engine valves.
+I look at the function of the engine valves and touch on the symptoms when one is bent.
+This guide also shows you how to test for bent engine valves.
 Let’s begin with a quick look at the signs.

 The main symptoms of bent engine valves include: